 For more readings about Trentino, you can check one of these books:

-Legal Disclaimer: I was a guest of the Tourism Board of Trentino and Trentino Marketing during my last trip to Trentino, and wish to thank them for putting together an incredible itinerary and for welcoming me ever so kindly.
+Legal Disclaimer: I was a guest of the Tourism Board of Trentino, Trentino Marketing and Traverse Events during my last trip to Trentino, and wish to thank them for putting together an incredible itinerary and for welcoming me ever so kindly.
 Needless to say, all the views expressed in this post remain my own.